-Niagara Power Incorporated ("NPI") is a subsidiary corporation of the Municipality and is accounted for on a modified equity basis, consistent with the generally accepted accounting treatment for government business enterprises (Note 4).
-Under the modified equity basis, the business enterprise's accounting principles are not adjusted to conform with those of the Municipality and inter-organizational transactions and balances are not eliminated.
-The Municipality recognizes its equity interest in the annual income or loss of NPI in its Consolidated Statement of Operations with a corresponding increase or decrease in its investment asset account.
-Any dividends that the Municipality may receive from NPI are reflected as reductions in the investment asset account.
+Niagara Power Incorporated ("NPI") and 1938427 Ontario Inc. ("1938427") are subsidiary corporations of the Municipality and are accounted for on a modified equity basis, consistent with the generally accepted accounting treatment for government business enterprises (Note 4).
+Under the modified equity basis, the business enterprise's accounting principles are not adjusted to conform with those of the Municipality and interorganizational transactions and balances are not eliminated.
+The Municipality recognizes its equity interest in the annual income or loss of NPI and 1938427 in its Consolidated Statement of Operations with a corresponding increase or decrease in its investment asset account.
+Any dividends that the Municipality may receive from NPI and 1938427 are reflected as reductions in the investment asset account.